komali2/blog/content/posts/my-emacs-environment/index.md

 There's some other random stuff like `js2r-wrap-in-for-loop`, but that's about it.

-In an HTML file, the major mode I use is `web-mode`.
-In spacemacs, you get this by adding `html` to your `dotspacemacs-configuration-layers`.
-This gets a lot more exciting, insomuch as editing an HTML file *can* be exciting.

-Here's what a file looks like in `web-mode`.
+Here's what an HTML file looks like in `web-mode`.

 {{< img src="htmlfile.png" alt="Screenshot of an html file in emacs.">}}